GeunhwaJeong/haneul-new/doc/src/learn/haneul-move-diffs.md

 But on-chain storage is expensive and limited (not optimized for storage and indexing).
 Current blockchains cannot scale to handle storage-heavy applications such as marketplaces and social apps.

-TODO: Review/edit the impetus above and include similar reasoning for each item below.

 So there is no global storage in Haneul Move.
 None of the global storage-related operations are allowed in Haneul Move.
 (We have a bytecode verifier for this to detect violations.)
 Instead, storage happens exclusively within Haneul.
 When we publish a module, the newly published module is stored in Haneul storage, instead of Move storage.
 Similarly, newly created objects are stored in Haneul storage. _This also means that when we need to read an object in Move, we cannot rely on global storage operations but instead Haneul must explicitly pass all objects that need to be accessed into Move._

 ## Addresses represent Object IDs

 In Move, there is a special _address_ type.
 This type is used to represent account addresses in core Move.
 Core Move needs to know the address of an account when dealing with the global storage.
 The _address_ type is 16 bytes, which is sufficient for the core Move security model.

 In Haneul, since we don’t support global storage in Move, we don’t need the _address_ type to represent user accounts.
 Instead, we use the _address_ type to represent the Object ID.
-Refer to the [ID.move](https://github.com/GeunhwaJeong/fastnft/blob/main/haneul_programmability/framework/sources/ID.move) file in Haneul framework for an understanding of address use.
+Refer to the [ID.move](https://github.com/GeunhwaJeong/haneul/blob/main/haneul_programmability/framework/sources/ID.move) file in Haneul framework for an understanding of address use.

 ## Object with key ability, globally unique IDs